My World (book)

 My World: A Companion To Goodnight Moon is an American children's picture book written by Margaret Wise Brown and illustrated by Clement Hurd.
 The third book in Brown and Hurd's "classic series" (or "Runaway Bunny" series), it is the "companion" to Brown & Hurd's Goodnight Moon.
 My World was published in December 1949.

 Publication history

 My World was published in 1949, just two years after Goodnight Moon.
-It is dedicated to Clement Hurd's son Thacher Hurd (who was born shortly before it was published).
+It is dedicated to Clement Hurd's son, Thacher Hurd, who was born shortly before the book was published.

 My World was out of print by the 1970s, with some speculating that one scene showing the mother, father, and child sharing the bathroom may have been scandalous for that time period.
 In 2001, HarperFestival republished the book, recolored by Thacher Hurd.

 In addition to multiple octavo and duodecimo paperback editions, My World is available in a board book edition, a book whose pages are actually stiff cardboard to make it suitable to give to a very young child.

 My World, The Runaway Bunny, and Goodnight Moon have been published together as a collection titled Over the Moon.